What is Precision Medicine? The Future of Tailored Healthcare

 Ultimately, the largest ethical concern lies in the access to these cutting-edge treatments that can potentially improve health: “We worry a lot about health equity and reducing the disparities that unfortunately exist in healthcare and prevention,” shares Dr. Allen.

 “Precision medicine can be part of creating equity, in terms of ensuring everyone is getting the most effective intervention or preventive efforts they need.
 But it takes more time because you have to understand each person’s genetic and clinical makeup.
-We must consider how that will impact settings where there are fewer resources to spend that extra time to do genotyping, deep phenotyping, and learn about each individual.
-We are balancing between pragmatic approaches with the personalized approach that may overwhelm lower resource settings.”
+We must consider how that will impact settings where there are fewer resources to spend on that extra time to do genotyping, deep phenotyping, and learn about each individual.
+We are balancing between pragmatic approaches and the personalized approach that may overwhelm lower resource settings.”

 The Future of Precision Medicine